46Dimensions/VocabPy/UPDATES.md

-# VocabPy - Updates
+# LexiconPro - Updates
-VocabPy is regularly updated.
+LexiconPro is regularly updated.
 Below is a list of recent updates.

 ## v1.1.0
 Released: 19th November 2025